Erics1337/social-brain-network/README.md

 - Friend suggestions
 - User profile that displays user's posts and account management options
 - Search for users
-- Feed that displays posts from members of each of your groups
+- Feed that displays posts from members of each of your groups and loads posts on an infinite scroll
 - Make a post from anywhere in app with modal
 - Like/comment on posts
 - Landing page explaining the Social Brain Network